-Likley the most famous site in Jordan, the Treasury was actually used as a tomb.
-Features in Movies such as Indiana Jones, it has gained notoriety around the world, and is the most visited site in Jordan.
+Likely the most famous site in Jordan, the Treasury was actually used as a tomb.
+Features in Movies such as Indiana Jones, it has gained notoriety around the world and is the most visited site in Jordan.
 While plenty linger here, there is much more to explore in Petra.
 After time for photos, continue down the lower siq.

 This is a decent spot to use the toilet.
 They are outhouse style, but cleaned regularly.
 It is customary to tip the attendant who is there.
 Petra is one of the worst places for toilets, but this one has always been decent for me.

 As you continue downhill from the Treasury you will come to the Street of Facades, the Amphitheatre, the Nymphaeum and the Colonnaded Streets.
 There are photo ops everywhere!
 If you want to see the Treasury from above, you can go to the Al-Khubtha trail.

 (Optional) Petra Hiking Stop 4: Monastery / Ad-Dehr

 The hike to the Monastery is 2.5 km round trip (1.6 miles) from the end of the main Petra trail.
 Note that you have already walked 4 km to get here!
 Bring lots of water!
 There are hundreds of steps and moderate uphill sections.
 But the end result is the stunning Monastery.